operator-framework/rukpak/docs/git-bundles.md

 ## Summary

-A plain Bundle can reference content in a remote git repository instead of a remote container image by using the `git` source type in the Bundle manifest.
+A Bundle can reference content in a remote git repository instead of a remote container image by using the `git` source type in the Bundle manifest.
 This enables one to easily source content from a git provider like GitHub and make it available within the cluster.

-The git repository backing the bundle, or "bundle git repo", must have a certain structure in order to produce a valid plain Bundle.
-It should have a directory where the Kubernetes manifests are stored -- this directory is used when copying manifests onto the cluster.
-By default, this directory is assumed to be `/manifests` at the root level, but can be specified via `spec.source.git.directory`.
+For example, for a plain+v0 bundle, the git repository backing the bundle, or "bundle git repo", must have a certain structure in order to produce a valid Bundle that works with the plain provisioner.
+It should have a manifests directory where the Kubernetes manifests are stored -- this directory is used when copying manifests onto the cluster.
+By default, the `manifests` directory is assumed to be at the root level, but a different bundle root can be specified via `spec.source.git.directory`.

-> Note: There must be a `manifests` directory in the provided directory in order to have a valid bundle git repo.
+> Note: There must be a `manifests` directory rooted in the provided directory in order to have a valid bundle git repo.

-For an example of a bundle git repo that conforms to the specifications, see the [combo repository](https://github.com/operator-framework/combo/).
+For an example of a plain+v0 bundle git repo that conforms to the specifications, see the [combo repository](https://github.com/operator-framework/combo/).

 When creating a Bundle from a git source, a reference to a particular commit, tag, or branch must be provided for the